 What is non-Hodgkin lymphoma?

 Non-Hodgkin lymphoma (also known as non-Hodgkin’s lymphoma, NHL, or sometimes just lymphoma) is a cancer that starts in cells called lymphocytes, which are part of the body’s immune system.
 Lymphocytes are in the lymph nodes and other lymphoid tissues (such as the spleen and bone marrow).
-These will be described in more detail below.
+These will be described in more detail further on.

 Some other types of cancer – lung or colon cancers, for example – can spread to lymph tissue such as the lymph nodes.
 But cancers that start in these places and then spread to the lymph tissue are not lymphomas.